Charlie Blackmon Player Props: Rockies vs. Mariners

-On Friday, Charlie Blackmon (coming off going 2-for-3 with a double) and the Colorado Rockies play the Seattle Mariners, whose starting pitcher will be Marco Gonzales.
-First pitch is at 10:10 PM ET.
+The Colorado Rockies, including Charlie Blackmon (hitting .286 in his past 10 games, with a double, five walks and an RBI), take on starting pitcher George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.

-He had two hits (going 2-for-3 with a double) in his most recent appearance against the Cardinals.
+He had a one-hit performance in his previous game (1-for-3) against the Mariners.

 Charlie Blackmon Game Info & Props vs. the Mariners